-We provide general fund grants of up to $500 throughout the year, and #QueerTheVote grants in the months before elections.
+The Southern Equality Fund, a program of the Campaign for Southern Equality, provides general fund grants of up to $500 throughout the year.
 We also open special grant rounds focused on critical and emerging issues in the LGBTQ South.

 Once you submit your funding request, you will receive notification from the grants committee within one month with a decision.
 If your request for funding is approved, payment will be sent within 10 business from when we receive your required documentation.

 Criteria to Receive Funding